 How is this possible?
 Two parts: hardware and software.
 Newer camera sensors are capable of capturing more dynamic range than ever before.
 Combine the impressive sensor technology with the increasingly-capable color profiles used to capture the video and what you end up with is an out-of-camera image with so much color and exposure information that almost any range of tones is acheivable in post-production.

-As you can see in the above comparison, the image on the left is straight out of camera, captured with RED’s proprietary image profile.
+As you can see in the above comparison, the image on the left is straight out of camera, captured on a professional cinema camera from Red using the company’s proprietary image profile.
 It appears flat, almost to the point of it looking gray.
-But when you import the video into a post-production program and color grade it, the ridiculous colors and dynamic range comes through, creating a stunning look that hasn’t been possible until recent years.
+But when you import the video into a post-production program and color grade it, a dazzling amount of color and contrast comes through.